-For more information, contact Dr. John Eustace (email@example.com), Chair, Department of English and Theatre.
+For more information, contact Dr. Jessica Slights (email@example.com), Chair, Department of English and Theatre.

 I realize that many students in the program want to work in the business but I ended up in law, what seems like a very unrelated career path but it's actually been incredibly useful.
 The Theatre program, more specifically the Production program, provides students with so many transferable skills.
 In addition to gaining academic skills like reading, writing and critical thinking through regular academic classes, the practical production side of the program gives students a chance to work in a team, to lead and delegate, and to work towards a common goal.
 There are not many BA programs that offer this type of experience.
 Unlike politics or sociology, it's an academic field which is a business in its own right.
 You and the other faculty members provided useful insight on how the business works, how important it is to make good connections and to work hard and diligently so that the work you get can lead to more work.